UTemp orientation: Resources and perks

 UW Transportation Services is a great resource for helping you better understand your commute options.
 With roughly 60,000 students, staff, and faculty making the trip to the UW every day, and with parking being limited and expensive, we strongly encourage you to make use of alternative modes of transportation.

 Once placed on a temporary assignment, you may be eligible to purchase a quarterly UW TEMP Pass, if you are regularly scheduled at least three days a week throughout the quarter.
 The TEMP Pass allows for unlimited use of public transportation for a quarterly fee.
 Contact Transportation Services for more information.

 Need your car once or twice a week for after work meetings or picking up the kids?
 Purchase Individual Commuter Tickets (discounted price with your TEMP Pass).

 If you can’t take advantage of the TEMP Pass or are unable to get here without driving alone, parking permits may be purchased at Transportation Services.
 Current information about parking fees and procedures are available online, including information about carpooling and vanpooling.

 There are private membership-based car sharing programs in the area that provide you access to a new-model vehicle for personal and business use.
 Leave your car at home and use options such as Zipcar, Zimride or Car2Go on days you have meetings or errands.

 For many commuters, biking is the quickest and easiest way to get to the UW.
 We have excellent bicycle facilities and the biking web page has information about racks, lockers and showers.
-With a U-PASS you can extend your trip by taking your bike on the bus.
+With a Temp PASS you can extend your trip by taking your bike on the bus.